7 Most Beautiful Beaches in Newcastle

 Glenrock Beach

-Also known as Burwood Beach, Glenrock Beach is a wild but stunning stretch of sand accessible only by two tracks.
-The beach is especially pretty where the sand meets the little lagoon.
+Also known as Burwood Beach, Glenrock Beach is a wild and beautiful stretch of sand, accessible only via two tracks.
+The beach is particularly picturesque where the sand meets a small lagoon.

-The long way to reach these beaches is via the Yuelarbah Track, which is a 6.8 km circuit track that starts in Whitebridge.
+The longer route to this secluded spot is via the Yuelarbah Track, a 6.8 km circuit that begins in Whitebridge.

-The short way is to head to Hickson Street Lookout, and then walk a steep but fairly short walk down to Glenrock Beach.
+For a quicker option, head to Hickson Street Lookout and take the steep but relatively short walk down to Glenrock Beach.
 Take a quick stop at the top to admire the view, and maybe catch a hang glider making their launch from this beautiful spot.

-Keen to find more beaches in our beautiful state?
-Check out our guide covering the most beautiful beaches in NSW for ideas and inspiration.
+Check out our guide covering the most beautiful beaches in NSW to find more top spots along our state’s coastline.

 7 Best beaches in Newcastle